Qu4tro/git-bookmark/docs/git-bookmark.md

 ## DESCRIPTION

-`git-bookmark` is a simple script that can be used as a git subcommand.
-It adds some commands to interact with bookmark files on a separate branch, to help to store web sessions related to it.
+`git-bookmark` is a simple script that doubles as a git subcommand.
+It makes available some commands to interact with bookmark files on a separate branch, to help to store web sessions related to it.

 The bookmark file format is a simple list of line separated URLs (Although no URL is ever checked for validity).
 It supports empty lines, leading/trailing whitespace and # comments.